-I began writing only recently in an attempt to give a voice to the chronic pain and to the trauma of PTSD.
+I began writing last year in an attempt to give a voice to the chronic pain and to the trauma of PTSD.
 The writing started as a creative project during a “Mindfulness For Pain Management” course in which we were asked to express our pain either through a picture or through the written word.
 I chose to write.

 I selected one hour out of my 20 years in chronic pain and attempted to convey, in words, what it really means to live in pain, day by day, hour by hour, month by month, year by year.

 I shared my writing with my classmates and discovered that the writing and the sharing was therapeutic – for me and for them.
 It provided a voice that said what they all wanted to say but couldn’t find the words to say it.